megabitsenmzq/Information-Pages-Of-My-Apps/Privacy.md

 Effective date: April 02, 2019

-Beta App ("us", "we", or "our") operates the Beta App mobile application (the "Service").
+Jinyu Meng ("us", "we", or "our") operates the App mobile application (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
 Our Privacy Policy for Beta App is created with the help of the Free Privacy Policy Generator.